His name is Hunter. He’s a Himalayan 450.

 HUN50 still on the plate.
 The carnet says the bike is Australian until late January 2027 — by which time it’s either home, or somewhere further on.

-Honest record of every service, every part replaced, every thing that broke.
-The older entries are sparse — I’ll back-fill from the channel as I migrate the records here.
+A record of every service, every part replaced, every thing that broke.
+Older entries are sparse; I’ll back-fill from the channel as I migrate the records here.